medavox/tuki-nuwa/text/working documents/philosophy.md

 in pre-history, those at the highest point had the best chance of spotting predators, avoiding floods.

-This probably gave those with a genetically-ordained preference for being higher up a higher chance of surviving long enough to mate.
+This probably gave those with a genetically-ordained preference for being higher up a better chance of surviving long enough to mate.

 -----